-I am an early childhood educator and an activist from Singapore.
+I am an early childhood educator by day, and an activist after work, on weekends, and during public holidays.
 In contrary to what many people have told me in private, I don’t think I should stick to being just a normal Singaporean girl or to ‘know my place in society’.
 It is not the desire of mine to be labelled as different or special nor do I wish to stand out from among the materialistic crowd as a ‘special sore thumb’.
 Deep down in my heart there are many issues that I am passionate about and among them include the dignity of human life, the right of all human beings to hold opinions and the freedom to voice out their opinions whether they are in agreement to the authorities or otherwise… and many more.

 To me, everyone is equal and have their roles in society.
 The role of a road sweeper is as significant to society as a politician’s and a low wage worker is not in any way ‘low class’ when standing next to a multi-millionaire.
 We should all stand on par and build this nation, this world, so that it progresses to be a better one for our generations to come and we should take pride in whatever roles we may play.
 No one should be left out and no one should be deem as unimportant or insignificant.